baharm1/iMFA/other_analyses/README.md

 After integrating all patient samples and checking the quality control using Seurat (version 4.2.0), the UMI counts were used in AUCell (version 1.28.0) to calculate gene set enrichment scores based on the ranking of specified molecular subtype genes among all expressed genes in a cell [2].
 Following AUCell guidelines, a threshold for each molecular subtype gene set was selected based on the global distribution of area under the curve of gene set rankings (by setting the selected thresholds to Global_k1; dashed grey line in exploreThresholds plots).
 These thresholds were used to assign cells to molecular subtypes.
 This analysis was performed in R (version 4.4.2).
-The results of scRNA-seq subtype classification are shown in **Fig S1B-D**.
+The results of scRNA-seq subtype classification are shown in **Extended Data Fig. 1b-d**.

 ## Molecular subtype classification using bulk RNA-seq
 We integrated our RNA-seq data (`read_counts`) with TCGA-GBM RNA-seq data.
 To download TCGA-GBM, we picked sample ids that contain bulk RNA-seq data from [GDC data portal](https://portal.gdc.cancer.gov/).
 The sample ids can be found in `cohort_Brain.2024-12-13.tsv`.